l0bc/AWS-Solutions/README.md

    * To have _Region Resiliency_ add 1 natGateway on every AZ.
 * Managed Service.
    * Charged Based on number of NATGateway (& another on traffic).
+### NAT Instance vs NAT Gateway
+ Before the **NAT Gateway** was an _EC2 Instance_ who worked as the NATting device.
+ NOTE: Default config on instances will drop all packets that are not source or destination of itsel, so if wanted to use the ancient version (_NAT Instance_) you need to disable **Source/Destination Checks** from UI/CLI.
+ * **NAT Gateway** is a much better option for almost every scenario; it scales better, has higher availability & is more customizable.
+BUT IT DOESN'T OFFER FREE TIER.
+ * **NAT Gateway CANNOT** be used as bastion host or as PORT FORWARDING.
+Its a managed Service.
+ * SECURITY
+    * _NAT Instance_: Due to being an _EC2 Instance_ ACLs or Security Groups can be used to manage security.
+    * **NAT Gateway**: Don't support Security Groups, can only use NACLs. <-EXAM !
+ * What about IPv6?
+ NAT is not required on IPv6, IT WONT WORK !
+ # EC2
+ Remember this is an IaaS.
+ ## Virtualization 101
+ Proces of running more than 1 OS on a single hardware (server).
+ A computer architecture has something called _kernel_; this is a gateway/bridge thats the one who's capable of ineracting with the HW.
+If any part of the computer attempted to make a _PRIVILEGED CALL_ the system would crash.
+ When Virtualizaion was created, this issue was solved but via Software (transparent to the Kernel) making it very inefitient:
+ * EMULATED Virtualization:
+    * Instead of the OS after the Kernel "layer" there was a new Layer called (HyperVisor).
+On top of it there'll be VMs who would think they where "real" being emulated by the HyperVisor.
+    * _Binary Translation_: Translation made between _privilege calls_ from guestVMs into HyperV.
+The HyperV intercepts all Guests' _privilege calls_ and makes the translation via software.
+    * _Para-Virtualization_: Only works on a small part of OS that can be modified (i.e. Linux). _Privileged Calls_ are modified onto being **HyperCalls**.
+To achieve this behaviour the source code needs to be modified specifically to the hyperVisor who'll be managing the Guest VMs.
+       * This solution made HyperVisors **ALMOST** virtualization Aware, but there were still software processes.
+    * _Hardware Assisted Virtualization_: Virtualization up to the level of HW.
+The CPU itself knows there are Virtualization.
+       * The CPU traps guest calls into a specific "place" which it is expecting.
+At a higher level everything is the same; guest VMs still think they're real.
+The CPU is the one that catches and sends the _privileged calls_ into the HyperVisor and he's the one sending the info into the kernel.
+The problem with this solution was all I/O proceses (writing/reading and network traffic) where still pretty demanding to the CPU.
+    * _SingleRoute I/O Virtualization_ (SR-IOV) - All devices (including network cards, disks) are aware of virtualization.
+Allows for example the network card to pressent itself as new diff cards. on AWS it is called **_Enhanced Networking_**.